weishunliao/Todo-list/README.md

 # boilerplate

 This is tach task for CodeCubed.
-It's a full-stach web application based on Node / Express / Mongoose.
+It's a full-stack web application based on React, Express and Mongoose.

 ## Requirements